-Brew Guide for AeroPress Go: How to Use the AeroPress like a Champion
+Brew Guide: How to Use the AeroPress like a Champion

 The AeroPress is a simple device for brewing an excellent cup of coffee.
 It is loved by the specialty coffee community for being extremely versatile, easy, and fast to use.
 Whatever kind of coffee you are in the mood for, whether it is a standard filter coffee, an espresso-like cup of joe, or cold brew, the possibilities for making coffee using an AeroPress are endless.
 In 2019 AeroPress expanded its product line by introducing the AeroPress Go.
 As I’m constantly on the move and have been living out of my luggage for the most part of the last 5 years, this compact version quickly became my first choice to satisfy coffee cravings on the road.
 I’m excited to share how to aero-press like a pro on the go and take your brewing skills to the next level.